MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 1. Generate or retrieve your access token as described above

 	> [!NOTE]
-	> If you need to retrieve a previously generated access token, you can run the `app-center token list` command and look for the token with the description you specified when initially creating it.*
+	> If you need to retrieve a previously generated access token, you can run the `appcenter token list` command and look for the token with the description you specified when initially creating it.*

 2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right corner